sharanjitsandhu/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+  1. Middleware
+  2. Routing

 - [ ] Describe Middleware?
+      It means that an incoming request is automatically funneled through a bunch of functions by expressjs, so instead of having just one request handler, you will actually have a possiblity of hooking in multiple functions which the request will go through until you send a response.
+This allows you to split your code into multiple blocks instead of having one huge function.
+And, this is a pluggable nature of expressjs, where you can easily add other third party packages.

+      For example:
+      Request -> Middleware(req, res, next) = {...} -> [next()]-> Middleware(req, res, next) = {...} -> [res.send()] -> Response

 - [ ] Describe a Resource?
+      It's a database that will be used to fetch the data through the api,a resource is something that the program will use as data to perform an action (GET, POST, PUT, DELETE).
+The fundamental concept in any RESTful API is the resource.
+A resource is an object with a type, associated data, relationships to other resources, and a set of methods that operate on it.

 - [ ] What can the API return to help clients know if a request was successful?
+      HTTP Response Codes.
+Such as:
+      200 (OK)
+      201 (Created)
+      202 (Accepted)
+      204 (No Content)
+      404 (Not Found)
+      500 (Internal Server Error)

 - [ ] How can we partition our application into sub-applications?
+      Create separate files for the routes, so that the routes for one purpose are separated from another.
+Basically, it's a form of organizing the application based on a specific criteria, such as organizing by functionality (having all routing, actions, and DB configuration in one folder, to provide complete functionality for that purpose) or based on a similar purpose (they are together based on routing, actions, etc).

 ## Project Setup